TeamGrey/ch.bfh.bti7081.s2017.grey/docs/cs1/task03/designthinking.md

 - find out what processes and workflows are in use
 - which information about the patients specific condition does the health visitor need?

+### Main Features
+- duration of tasks performed at patient should be protocolled
+- statistic of average duration of common tasks, that help for planning schedule
+- tasks will be billed by type and duration
+- Basic patient info consists of:
+	- emergency contacts
+	- medicaments
+	- allergies
+	- habits
+	- specific infos about medical condition
+	- key location (if needed)
+	- previous job/activities (for talking)